 Bowen was concerned with de-triangling relationships and emotional situations; the differentiation of self- defusing relationships; the nuclear family emotional system – where people bring their childhood “role” into adulthood; family projection; emotional cut-off; multigenerational transmission process – Patterns and themes passed down through generations, how families begat “like” families; sibling position which determines one’s existential view of the world; and societal regression – how patterns in families reflect patterns in society.

-Other family systems theories include: Cloe Madenes; Jay Haley; Virginia Satir; Gregory Bateson; C Whittaker.
+Other family systems theories include: Cloe Madanes; Jay Haley; Virginia Satir; Gregory Bateson; C Whittaker.